 Midterm Examination: 30% Date and Time shown on the syllabus.

 Final Examination or Term Paper: 30% Date and Time is shown on the syllabus

 Presentations and presentation material (including handout and PowerPoint/PDF) 10%

 Course web site (this page):

-I recommend that everyone interested in the US health care system should read/scan the following.
+I recommend that everyone in the course should read or scan the following.
 (You could share one with a classmate.)

 Paperback: $15.99 http://www.amazon.com/gp/product/0692244735

 The following book is recommended for background reading.

 Thinking, Fast & Slow [Paperback] Daniel Kahneman, October 2011

 It reflects my new interest in behavioral economics.